Understand why CIPA lawsuits are rising and how to minimize privacy risk on your website.

 To address this challenge, companies need to implement digital tracking governance, which is comprised of four key activities:

-In addition to CPRA and MHMDA, digital tracking governance is critical for complying with CCPA, the FTC, and HIPAA in the US and GDPR in the EU.
-To address the complexity of maintaining compliance, best-in-class technology solutions are needed, most notably privacy code scanning and consent management platforms.
+In addition to CCPA and CIPA, digital tracking governance is critical for complying with the FTC, HIPAA, and other state laws in the US and GDPR in the EU.
+To address the complexity of maintaining compliance, best-in-class technology solutions are needed, most notably product privacy management and consent management platforms.

 The US is now quickly catching up to GDPR with various privacy laws recently going into effect.
 Most notably, enforcement for the California Privacy Rights Act (CPRA) began in February 2024.

-Under CPRA, any website or mobile app sharing personal data with third parties, including marketing partners like Meta, must give users the option to opt out of data sharing that is for advertising purposes.
+Under CPRA, any website or mobile app sharing personal data with third parties, including marketing partners like Meta, must give users the option to opt out of data sharing.
 This represents a significant challenge for US companies because it’s not uncommon for any given website to have 25 such third party pixels, especially if the company operating the site runs digital advertising.
 Marketing partner pixels place third party cookies, which attach an ID to the user, and collect all relevant personal data that may help measure advertising and improve retargeting performance.
 Meta’s pixel for example is estimated to be on 30% of the 80,000 most popular websites in the US.

 Although no CPRA fines have occurred yet, companies such as Sephora have been fined for CCPA violations.
 Sephora was fined because they did not disclose to users that they sell personal data and their consent banners did not honor Global Privacy Control (GPC).
 GPC is a browser setting that users can turn on to notify all websites of their privacy preferences.
 Websites must be set up to honor every user’s GPC settings to be compliant with CCPA/CPRA.